networknext/next/docs/spin_up_other_relays_in_sao_paulo.md

 git push origin
 ```

-And then apply your changes to the database via terraform:
+Apply your changes via terraform:

 ```console
 cd terraform/dev/relays
 terraform apply
 ```

-And commit your changes to the backend:
+Then commit your changes to the backend:

 ```console
 cd ~/next